During Microsoft Ignite in November 2021, Azure Sentinel is now called Microsoft Sentinel.

 In This Article

-Azure Sentinel makes it easy to collect security data across your entire hybrid organization from devices, users, apps, servers, and any cloud.
+Microsoft Sentinel makes it easy to collect security data across your entire hybrid organization from devices, users, apps, servers, and any cloud.
 Using the power of artificial intelligence and machine learning, Azure Sentinel ensures that real threats are identified quickly and unleashes you from the burden of traditional security incident and event management solutions (SIEMs) by automating setting up, maintaining, and scaling infrastructure.

-Azure Sentinel is a cloud-native Security Information Event Management (SIEM) and Security Orchestration Automated Response (SOAR) solution.
+Microsoft Sentinel is a cloud-native Security Information Event Management (SIEM) and Security Orchestration Automated Response (SOAR) solution.
 Azure Sentinel delivers intelligent security analytics and threat intelligence across the enterprise, providing a single solution for alert detection, threat visibility, proactive hunting, and threat response.

 So what are the top best practices that you want to be aware of when designing and deploying Azure Sentinel?